mauroservienti/milestone.github.io/_posts/2019-03-26-read-models-a-knot-to-untie.md

 ## Conclusion

-Read models are an interesting solution, as all the solutions they are not a silver bullet.
-We described two scenarios in which read models can cause pain we can avoid by using ViewModel Composition.
-This doesn't mean that read models should be avoided like plague: they have their place, and we'll talk about that in a future article.
-There is a place for caches as well, but we need to uncover full vertical slices, first.
+Read models are an interesting solution, and like all solutions they are not a silver bullet.
+We described two scenarios in which read models cause pain that we can avoid by using ViewModel Composition.
+This doesn't mean that read models should be avoided like the plague: they have their place, and we'll talk about that in a future article.
+There is a place for caches as well, but we need to uncover full vertical slices first.

 #### Articles in this series: